 This is my own class and I advertise locally to attract people to attend it.
 I hire a hall every Monday evening and arrive early to unload my stereo, mats and bands from the car and ensure the heating is on!
 As it’s a regular booking I have my own key so I can let myself in and out.
 There’s a free car park for my participants and there is also a kitchen so I can offer drinks at the end of the class.

 This mixed ability class has been running for nearly a year now and I’ve built up a good following of participants.
 Occasionally new people come along and tonight a lady will have a free trial.
 She informed me on the phone that she has a knee injury and recently had an operation.
 Some of the exercises will need to be adapted for her.
 I’ll need to do a little more planning and preparation for tonight’s class so she will have alternative exercises readily available.
 I will also spend some time researching the problem that she had so I’m more familiar with her circumstances.

 I’m also going to prepare a new sequence for my class tonight.
 At the end of every class I teach the group a sequence of exercises that flow well into one another.
 This is a great way to finish the class before they unwind and stretch and the class really enjoy the sequencing.

 I plan and teach each class differently, adapting to the needs of each session.
 I meet new people and I have some great characters in my classes who are a pleasure to teach.
-I am responsible for helping people achieve optimal posture, correct muscle imbalances, improve strength, mobility and flexibility and improve overall health and well-being.
+I am responsible for helping people achieve an optimal posture, correct muscle imbalances, improve strength, mobility and flexibility and improve overall health and well-being.
 There aren’t many jobs that offer as much variety and reward as mine!